Multistep Inverse Is Not All You Need: Related Works

 \section{Related Works}

 In the area of learning latent representations for reinforcement learning problems, there are numerous ways of defining the ``purpose'' of the representation -- i.e., what information should ideally be included or excluded from the representation.
 Our work specifically focuses on the Ex-BMDP formulation given in Section \ref{sec:intro}, which was first proposed by \cite{efroni2022provably}, and later studied by \cite{lamb2022guaranteed}.
 Note that the setting considered by \cite{efroni2022provably} is \textit{time-inhomogeneous}: the Ex-BMDP is assumed to progress for a finite number of steps $H$ from a (near) deterministic control-endogenous start state, and the algorithm learns a \textit{different} state representation for \textit{each} time-step.
 Consequently, number of states needed to represent the dynamics is potentially greatly increased, and this setting does not allow for generalization to long sequences, or encoding when the current time step is not known.
 In contrast, \cite{lamb2022guaranteed} and this work consider the infinite-time-horizon Ex-BMDP.
 Note that because AC-State is the only prior work to our knowledge that considers the infinite-time-horizon finite-$\mathcal{S}$ Ex-BMDP explicitly, we compare to it as our sole baseline in experiments.
-Other works present multi-step inverse methods learning for timestep-dependent dynamics, including by \cite{mhammedi2023representation}, which allows for nondeterministic endogenous dynamics, and \cite{efroni2022sample}, which considers an explicitly factored state.
-Multi-step inverse methods have also been used in the continuous-state setting. \cite{mhammedi2020learning} considers the special case of linear control-endogenous dynamics, and derives theoretical guarantees in this setting.
-More recently, \cite{islam2023principled} and \cite{koul2023pclast} have used multi-step inverse methods as an empirical technique for representation learning under continuous latent states.
-Note that while \cite{koul2023pclast} does learn a forward dynamics model, the forward-dynamics loss is not used to train the state encoder: it is only used for planning.
+(While \cite{wang2022denoised} considers a similar formulation, with continuous latent states $\mathcal{S}$, the approach proposed in \cite{wang2022denoised} requires learning a \textit{generative model} of the \textit{complete} system state $\mathcal{X}$, explicitly modeling even the \textit{exogenous} state $\mathcal{E}$ of the system. \cite{kooi2023interpretable} also requires explicitly modeling both the ``controllable'' and ``uncontrollable'' latent dynamics, and also uses a somewhat different definition for how these factors relate than in the Ex-BMDP framework.)